frankpfan/frankpfan/README.md

 📖 Now that I've stepped into senior high school,
 I found most geometric and algebraic theories beautiful...\
-... though I don't know very much about all of them.
+... though I don't know very much about any of them.

 However, I've got my own understanding about the maths world.